Minor Requirements

 • Mechanical Engineering Majors: Four aerospace core courses.

 Additionally, students not taking a senior design course as part of their major must take ME 205: Advanced Mechanical Design and do the aerospace design project of that class for the aerospace engineering minor.
-Students can review the Aerospace Engineering Minor Course List PDF to see a list of when courses are usually offered, as well as prerequisits.
+Students can review the Aerospace Engineering Minor Course List PDF to see a list of when courses are usually offered, as well as prerequisites.

 Aerospace Core Courses